rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 RsyncUI adheres to the new concurrency model of Swift 6.

-#### Cooperative thread pool
+#### Cooperative thread pool (CTP)

-The following tasks are executed asynchronous on threads managed by the cooperative thread pool, adhering to the `actor` protocol:
+The following tasks are executed asynchronous on threads from the CTP, adhering to the `actor` protocol:

 - reading operations
 - data decoding and encoding